Revealing the properties of void galaxies and their assembly using the EAGLE simulation: Abstract

 \section{Abstract}

-We explore the properties of central galaxies living in voids using the \EAGLE cosmological hydrodynamic simulations in conjunction with the \cite{paillas2017} void catalogue.
-Based on the distance to the closest void, we define four galaxy samples: inner void, outer void, wall, and skeleton.
-We find that inner void galaxies with host halo masses $<10^{12}\Msun$ have lower stellar mass and stellar mass fractions than those in denser environments, and the fraction of galaxies with star formation (SF) activity and atomic hydrogen (HI) gas decreases with increasing distance to their closest void, in agreement with observations.
-To mitigate the influence of stellar mass, we compare inner void galaxies to subsamples of fixed stellar (halo) mass.
-Inner void galaxies with $M_{*}= 10^{[9.0-9.5]}\Msun$ have similar SF activity and HI gas fractions, but the lowest quenched galaxy fraction.
-Inner void galaxies with $M_{*}= 10^{[9.5-10.5]}\Msun$ have the lowest HI gas fraction, the highest quenched fraction, and lowest gas metallicities compared to galaxies in denser environments.
+We explore the properties of central galaxies living in voids using the \EAGLE cosmological hydrodynamic simulations.
+Based on the minimum void-centric distance, we define four galaxy samples: inner void, outer void, wall, and skeleton.
+We find that inner void galaxies with host halo masses $<10^{12}\Msun$ have lower stellar mass and stellar mass fractions than those in denser environments, and the fraction of galaxies with star formation (SF) activity and atomic hydrogen (HI) gas decreases with increasing void-centric distance, in agreement with observations.
+To mitigate the influence of stellar (halo) mass, we compare inner void galaxies to subsamples of fixed stellar (halo) mass.
+Compared to denser environments, inner void galaxies with $M_{*}= 10^{[9.0-9.5]}\Msun$ have comparable SF activity and HI gas fractions, but the lowest quenched galaxy fraction.
+Inner void galaxies with $M_{*}= 10^{[9.5-10.5]}\Msun$ have the lowest HI gas fraction, the highest quenched fraction and the lowest gas metallicities.
 On the other hand, inner void galaxies with $M_{*}>10^{10.5}\Msun$ have comparable SF activity and HI gas fractions to their analogues in denser environments.
-They retain the highest metallicity gas that might be linked to physical processes only fostered in underdense regions.
+They retain the highest metallicity gas that might be linked to physical processes that act with lower efficiency in underdense regions such as AGN feedback.
 Furthermore, inner void galaxies have the lowest fraction of positive gas-phase metallicity gradients, which are typically associated with external processes or feedback events, suggesting they have more quiet merger histories than galaxies in denser environments.
-Our findings provide a unique insight into how galaxies are affected by their large-scale environment.
+Our findings shed light on how galaxies are influenced by their large-scale environment.